 Some things are not to be seen: like sausages being made or homemade Justin Bieber videos.
 And if you are a parent, your beloved offspring on their first holiday abroad with their pals.
 For the exact same reason why they keep rejecting your friend requests on Facebook.
 Obviously, as the same applies vice versa.
-“Parental advisory-explicit context” won’t do: Pictures from that night are really not for mummy’s eyes.
-Unless, of course, you took part in BBC3’s documentary which makes sure to share your shame with the rest of the nation.
+“Parental advisory-explicit context” won’t do: Pictures from that

 “Sun, Sex & Suspicious parents” was part of BBC3’s Dangerous Pleasures season, which “follows young people’s pursuit of pleasure and isn’t afraid to show the darker side of tackling challenging subjects head on” (sic).
 Perhaps too much of a tacky title?
 Even for a reality show in which teenagers, fresh out of school, take their first holiday abroad without their folks, who are secretly watching everything that unfolds.
 On the spot.
 Hidden in stockrooms of nightclubs- their mold-covered walls echoing the music from the dance floor next door, or in minivans shamelessly following their children.